 Other complaints mention that ingredients can stick to the sides of the container and not get blended but that’s what the tamper is for.

 Easy to clean

 That’s another complaint - after a while the container gets scratched and cloudy.
 Mine got scratched near the bottom after a few uses but I would expect this given that I blend tough vegetables, dates and occasionally seeds.
 It’s too soon to tell regarding cloudiness and I’ll update my review in due course.
-I wish Vitamix made glass containers but I don’t think glass is compatible with the speed of the motor.
-My Phillips blender had a lovely glass jug but the motor was nowhere near as powerful and the smoothies it produced were of the chunky, lumpy variety.
+I wish Vitamix made glass containers but glass isn't compatible with the speed of the motor.
+My Phillips blender had a lovely glass jug but the smoothies it produced were chunky and lumpy.

 The bad bits

 It might just be me because in all the reviews I’ve read no one else has complained about this but the lid is weird.
 I struggle to get the clips to attach to the container.
 I’m not the strongest person, but not entirely feeble either, and I always have a small battle when trying to put the lid on.
 It’s made from a fairly stiff plastic and I thought it might ease up after a while but it hasn’t.

 Vitamix advises lining up the clips halfway between the handle and spout and pressing down evenly on the plug.
 I find this much easier when I’m cleaning the container and everything’s wet - then the lid clips on easily.
 I’ve taken to wetting the bottom of the lid, putting the jug on a chair then pressing down on the lid (almost like a chest compression).
 This helps a lot.